e-u-e/COS30043_Group_Project/README.md

 **Sowatanak Som: Parallaxing with Vue.js**

-- Created custom parallax vue directive that interacts with the scroll wheel to play animations based on anchor points.
+- Created custom parallax vue directive that interacts with the scroll wheel to play animations based on anchor points
 - It supports simple actions such as scaling, rotating, and transforming
 - Inspired by systems like GSAP and modern website schemes